nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3>EAN-13</h3>
           <span>1D Barcode</span>
-          <p>A 13-digit barcoding standard, the <a href="https://www.dynamsoft.com/Barcode-Types/EAN-13.aspx">EAN-13</a>barcode type was designed by the International Article Numbering Association (EAN) in Europe and is used extensively in European countries.
+          <p>A 13-digit barcoding standard, the <a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/EAN-13.aspx">EAN-13</a>barcode type was designed by the International Article Numbering Association (EAN) in Europe and is used extensively in European countries.
 EAN-13 barcodes are used for marking products and to identify specific items at retail POS.
 In addition to this, these barcodes can also be used for selling batches of products to consumers.</p>
         </div>
       </div>
     </li>